SGNIPS

 That PC (each single CPU / core) runs at approx. 8762376 SGNIPS!

-Note: Test your PC under a CPU low-load (not other heavy processes running); do not run the command line with less then four robots: in this case you will obtain fake (not comparable) results.
+Note: Test your PC under a CPU low-load (not other heavy processes running); do not run the command line with less than four robots: in this case you will obtain fake (not comparable) results.
 Run multiple tests to obtain a statistically better result.
+To calculate your overall PC's multi-core SGNIPS (for all single CPU / core available) follow this procedure (only for UNIX/Linux with Python >=2.6 support):

-• Download and install the Crobots virtual machine binary suitable for your CPU / architecture from here;
+- Download and install the Crobots virtual machine binary suitable for your CPU / architecture from here;

-• Download and save in your Crobots path the robot 'bench.r' source code;
+- Download and save in your Crobots path the robot 'bench.r' source code;

-• Compile to '.ro' binary the 'bench.r' robot with
+- Compile to '.ro' binary the 'bench.r' robot with

 crobots -c bench.r

-If your Crobots executable version does not support the binary compiling (-c option), you cannot forth more proceed!;
+If your Crobots executable version does not support the binary compiling (-c option), you cannot forth more proceed!; - Download, save and setup in your path the GoRobots Batch Tournament Manager from here;

-• Test the execution with a command line that looks like:
+- Test the execution with a command line that looks like:

 gorobots -type 4vs4 -config conf/BenchConf.yml -test

-• If the previous test succeeds, get the time execution of this command line:
+If the previous test succeeds, get the time execution of this command line:

 gorobots -type 4vs4 -config conf/BenchConf.yml

-• If T is the execution time in seconds, the formula is:
+- If T is the execution time in seconds, the formula is:

 Multi-core SGNIPS = (15*200010*500) / T